linsyking/messenger-manual/intro.typ

 There are several Elm packages like #link("https://package.elm-lang.org/packages/evancz/elm-playground/latest/")[elm-playground], which offer simple APIs to create a game.
 However, these packages have many limitations and are not suitable for creating complex games.

-Messenger is a progressive (2D) game engine for Elm based on `elm-canvas`.
-It provides an architecture, a set of APIs, and many library functions to enable rapid game development. _Progressive_ means that functionalities are optional and can be used as needed.
+Messenger is a 2D game engine for Elm based on `elm-canvas`.
+It provides an architecture, a set of APIs, and many library functions to enable rapid game development.
 Additionally, Messenger is message-based and abstracts the concept of objects using the _co-inductive type_ technique.

-Messenger offers many features:
+Messenger has many cool features:

 - *Coordinate System Support*